leon4rd/test/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## Why does Superman get invited to dinners?
+Because he is a Supperhero.